coderefinery/coderefinery.org/content/about/staff-meetings.md

 ## Archive of decisions
+- 2021-09-27: We will continue using tinyletter for newsletters regarding upcoming events (2021-13).
 - 2021-09-13: Privacy-policy and communication relevant decisions for transition to a new phase of CR (2021-13)
     - By the 31st Oct, all the sign-up info for workshops stored in Indico and email inquiries in Freshdesk are deleted.
     - We will consolidate communication towards Zulip since it makes it easy to unwatch and also unregister